primalmotion/bootsig/README.md

 ### Initialization

-- creates a new gpg keyring /usr/lib/bootsig/bootsig-keyring
+- creates a new gpg keyring `/usr/lib/bootsig/bootsig-keyring`
 - imports the key given as arguments into that keyring
 - run `gpg --card-status` to create the stubs (if you use a smartcard)

 ### Signature

+- generate the `sha256sum` for data in `/boot` and store it in `/boot/boot.sum`
-- count the files (beside `boot.sum` and `boot.count`) and write the number in `/boot/boot.count`
+- count the files and write the number in `/boot/boot.count`
 - signs `boot.sum` and `boot.count`
 - stores the signatures in `/var/lib/bootsig`

 ### Verification

 - check the signature of `boot.sum` and `boot.count`
 - verify the `sha256sum` of all files in `/boot`
 - verify the number of files is still equal to what is stored in `boot.count`